SimeonC/storybook-xstate-addon/README.md

 };
 ```

-If you wish to use the Inspector as the main story itself, simply use the following snippet.
+If you wish to use the Inspector as the main story itself, simply use the following snippet (uses react).

 ```jsx
 import { RenderMachine } from 'storybook-xstate-addon/RenderMachine';

 export const MachinePreview = () => <RenderMachine machine={confirmMachine} options={...optionsToUseMachine} events={[...events]} />;
 ```

-### Development scripts

-- `npm run start` runs babel in watch mode and starts Storybook
-- `npm run build` build and package your addon code

-## Release Management

-### Setup

-This project is configured to use [auto](https://github.com/intuit/auto) for release management.
-It generates a changelog and pushes it to both GitHub and npm.
-Therefore, you need to configure access to both: